littl3field/HassanKit_Target_Detection/README.md

 # Targeted Office365 Attack User Validation
-Add all directory path URLs containing http://url.com/filename.txt *I have since removed this opendir for obfuscation & TLP reasons*
+Add all directory path URLs containing http://url.com/filename.txt to urls.txt

+*I have since removed this opendir for obfuscation & TLP reasons*

 This script automates the checking of users contained within the targeted attack dumps.